xebia-functional/fetch/docs/src/jekyll/docs.md

 ## Implementing a custom cache

-The default cache is implemented as an in-memory map, but users are free to use their own caches when running a fetch.
+The default cache is implemented as an immutable in-memory map, but users are free to use their own caches when running a fetch.
 Your cache should implement the `DataSourceCache` trait, and after that you can pass it to Fetch's `run` methods.

+There is no need for the cache to be mutable, since fetch executions run in an interpreter that uses the state monad.
+Note that the `update` method in the `DataSourceCache` trait yields a new, updated cache.

 ```scala
 trait DataSourceCache {